o2r-project/architecture/README.md

 ### Eventing

-MongoDB's [replica-set oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) is misused as an eventing engine to synchronize MondoDB and Elasticsearch and also to implement real-time WebSocket-based notifications.
+MongoDB's [replica-set oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) is misused as an eventing engine to synchronize MongoDB and Elasticsearch and also to implement real-time WebSocket-based notifications.
 This is expected to be replaced by a proper eventing layer for productive deployments.

 ## Run all microservices

-For testing or development the [o2r-platform](https://github.com/o2r-project/o2r-platform) GitHub project contains [docker-compose](https://docs.docker.com/compose/compose-file/) configurations to run all microservices, see `o2r-platform/test`.
-Please check the projects README.md for instructions.
+For testing or developing the [o2r-platform](https://github.com/o2r-project/o2r-platform) GitHub project contains [docker-compose](https://docs.docker.com/compose/compose-file/) configurations to run all microservices, see the repository's directory `/test` and check the projects README.md for instructions.